 Sexual Harassment & Sexual Violence Policy

-Minnesota State will not tolerate sexual harassment or sexual violence toward its students, faculty or staff.
-In all its forms, sexual harassment and assault violate fundamental rights and the law and are causes for disciplinary action including but not limited to probation, suspension, expulsion or discharge.
+Minnesota State and Normandale Community College will not tolerate sexual harassment or sexual violence toward its students, faculty or staff.
+In all its forms, sexual harassment and assault violate fundamental rights and the law and are causes for disciplinary action including probation, suspension, expulsion or discharge.

 If you see or experience sexual assault at Normandale, report the incident to Public Safety at 952-358-8280, or to the Bloomington Police at 952-881-2333.
 In the event of an emergency, call 911.

+The college provides reporting options, and investigative and disciplinary process, preventative training and other related services as appropriate.
 Minnesota State provides reporting options, internal mechanisms for dispute resolution and prevention or other related services as appropriate.
-The full policy is available at on the Minnesota State Board Policy website.
+The full policy is available on the Minnesota State Board Policy website.
 Normandale sexual violence prevention information is available at http://www.normandale.edu/current-students/sexual-violence and includes an anonymous reporting form for any sexual violence or harassment concern.